1974 – Brachycephalic Obstructive Airway Syndrome (BOAS) (April 2024)

 - Risk factors and disease recognition for BOAS

-- Airway noise
+- Airway noise – what is the significance?

 - BOAS functional grading

-- Which diagnostic tests to use?
+- Which diagnostic tests to use

-- What’s new- what else is available if the conventional surgery fails
+- What’s new- what else is available if the conventional surgery fails?

 This course is kindly sponsored by Veterinary Instrumentation